 Q. What should companies do after accreditation to be in a better position for reaccreditation?

 A. The organization needs to adopt a culture of continuous compliance.
-A renewal survey may occur only every three years (two years for certification), but NCQA expects that the compliance with current standards is always in place.
+An accreditation renewal survey may occur only every three years, but NCQA expects that the compliance with current standards is always in place.
 Many standards require demonstrating that compliance for the 24 months prior to the renewal survey, while others require evidence of compliance all the way back to the previous survey.
 As stated previously, while it is important that all areas of the organization accept responsibility for ongoing compliance, this is one area in which it is important to have a lead person or project manager who can keep staff informed of changes and periodically check for ongoing compliance.
 As a health plan QI Director, in addition to ongoing compliance, I typically activated a “NCQA Readiness Team” about 18 months prior to the renewal survey.
 I would meet with small groups of staff over the next month or two to go through their relevant standards one by one, to ensure that they have implemented any changes, are keeping up to date with requirements such as annual reports and analyses, and to establish due dates for submission of needed materials for the upcoming survey.
 I found that process to be successful in all of the surveys in which I served as the lead.

 Q. Where is the future of accreditation headed?